daahl/daahl/README.md

 - ✌ Hey, I'm Mac!
-- 👨‍🎓 M.Sc. in Electrical Engineering
+- 👨‍🎓 M.Sc. in Electrical Engineering, focusing on mechatronics
-- 📖 Trying to learn more about embedded systems through various projects
+- 📖 Currently trying to learn more about embedded systems through various projects
-- 🪴 Currently accepting any and all advice on low-effort house plants

 <!--
 **daahl/daahl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.